jech/galene-stt/README.md

 cd ..
 ```

+Whisper.cpp does not scale well on the CPU, for production usage is is
-If you have the CUDA compiler installed, you can build with GPU support by
+necessary to run it on the GPU.
+If you have the CUDA compiler installed,
-replacing the third line with:
+you can build with GPU support by replacing the third line with:
 ```
 cmake -Bbuild -DGGML_CUDA=1
 ```

 Now download your favourite model:
 ```
-./models/download-ggml-model.sh small
+./models/download-ggml-model.sh medium
 cd ..
 ```